dotnetcore/aspnetcore-doc-cn/aspnet/fundamentals/routing.rst

 Routing is also used to generate URLs based on route definitions.
 This is used by helpers to generate links to known actions on MVC :doc:`controllers </mvc/controllers/index>`, but can also be used independent of MVC.
 Given a set of route values, and optionally a route name, you can produce a ``VirtualPathContext`` object.
 Using the ``VirtualPathContext`` object along with a ``RouteCollection``, you can generate a ``VirtualPath``. ``IRouter`` implementations participate in link generation through the ``GetVirtualPath`` method.

-.. tip:: Learn more about `UrlHelper <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/Routing/UrlHelper/index.html?highlight=urlhelper>`_ and :doc:`Routing to Controller Actions </mvc/controllers/routing>`.
+.. tip:: Learn more about `UrlHelper <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Mvc/Routing/UrlHelper/index.html?highlight=urlhelper>`_ and :doc:`Routing to Controller Actions </mvc/controllers/routing>`.

 The example below shows how to generate a link to a route given a dictionary of route values and a ``RouteCollection``.

 .. literalinclude:: routing/sample/RoutingSample/Startup.cs
   :language: c#
-  :lines: 45-70
+  :lines: 39-59
   :dedent: 12
-  :emphasize-lines: 7-9,13,19-20,25
+  :emphasize-lines: 2-3,7,13-14,19-20
-  :linenos:

 The ``VirtualPath`` generated at the end of the sample above is ``/package/create/123``.